scroobb/Druguessr/README.md

    - Yellow: correct letter in the wrong position
    - Grey: letter is not in the answer
 4. Use the unlocked clues to help identify the drug.
-5. Try to guess the drug before you run out of attempts.
+5. Try to guess the drug before you run out of attempts (8).

 ## Purpose